-The division of healthcare compliance works in tandem with the University providers, coders, billers, and support staff to provide guidance, support, and oversight regarding state and federal healthcare provider billing regulations.
+The division of health care compliance works in tandem with Saint Louis University medical providers, coders, billers and support staff to provide guidance, support and oversight regarding state and federal health care provider billing regulations.

 Billing Coding and Documentation

 The SLUCare Coding helpline can be reached at 977-6323, or email@example.com.

 For assistance with EPIC, log in to SLU Banner with your SLU username and password, click on the "Service Now" tile, and complete a service request as needed.

 For IT help, visit myslu.slu.edu/tools, click on the IT Services tile, click the link under "The Self-Service Portal", log in and proceed.

 Saint Louis University has an offboarding process that is required when a provider resigns.
 This process requires providers to close all of their patient encounters.
 Administratively closing an encounter happens, in the very rare instances, as medical leave or death.
 In these unfortunate instances, a mechanism to close these encounters was required.
 These encounters are not billable, except for the possible exception of an ancillary service where documentation does exist to support the claim that was originally authorized by the provider but, performed in a separate department.